 - Savings – any money that you put towards your savings, retirement fund, or saving up for a large purchase, etc.

 After you figure all of this stuff out, write them all down on your worksheet or type them into your spreadsheet.
 Then write down how much money you spend on each thing every month.
-If you’re not sure exactly how much you spend, then estimate as best as you can; you’ll be monitoring and adjusting your budget later on down the line.
+If you’re not sure exactly how much you spend, and then estimate as best as you can; you’ll be monitoring and adjusting your budget later on down the line.

 Remember to (try to) put everything that you’re going to spend money on!